Santa Barbara with Kids: 11 Top Things to Do

 Whale breaching off Santa Barbara

-For pint-sized animal-lovers, nothing beats seeing wildlife in its natural habitat - especially the world's largest marine mammals.
+For pint-sized animal lovers, nothing beats seeing wildlife in its natural habitat — especially the world's largest marine mammals.
 From May through November, humpback and blue whales feed in the Santa Barbara Channel, and gray whales migrate along the Santa Barbara coast on both their northern and southern migration.

-Bike along the Beachfront
+Bike along the Cabrillo Bike Path

 For a family-friendly, quintessential California experience, you can't beat biking along the beautiful Cabrillo bike path on the Santa Barbara waterfront.